anttiluode/WeakEEGSignalCategoryDetection/README.md

 So the model alone (even with COCO images and JSON labels) cannot produce brain maps.
 You always need the Alljoined EEG recordings for MNE to work.

+If you really want to se see just the image categories.
+Ask your neighborhood AI to strip off the CNN scoring for the signal and ask it to show only the eeg's without the CNN model.

 # Installation

 pip install torch torchvision mne datasets scipy matplotlib pyvistaqt